mwarning/MeshGraphViewer/README.md

 Add new buttons using the configuration file [config.json](config.json) and pass it to grap-viewer via the `--config` argument.
 Other available options like colors etc. can be gathered from the internal index.html default config object.

+## Command line variables

+In the command line, the variables `%selected_nodes` and `%selected_links` will be expanded to a comma separated list.

 ## Related Software

 * [MeshViewer](https://github.com/ffrgb/meshviewer)